Which plans include this feature?

-In the example we are creating, there are 3 columns for the footer navigation links.
+In the example we are creating, there are three columns for the footer navigation links.
 We've already looked at how to create menu links and the different types available in Site Builder.

-So, let's have a look at how the footer menu can be used to navigate your website, social media, and third-party web pages.
-We do this by creating submenus under the 3 main headings.
+So, let's look at how the footer menu can navigate your website, social media, and third-party web pages.
+We do this by creating submenus under the three main headings.

-Looking at the structure above, you can see that we have the 3 main columns, each with its heading.
+Looking at the structure above, we have three main columns, each with its heading.
 These were created by selecting the submenu link type for each one.

-We then added 3 links under each heading using various link types.
+We then added three links under each heading using various link types.

 When finished, it looks something like this to your users...

 Depending on your theme, you may see a feature in the Navigation section called Category Filter.